Alocasia Sunburn: Signs, Causes & How To Fix

 Also read: Why Is My Alocasia Turning Brown?
 (Causes+Fix)

-When the leaves stay dry for an extended period, they start to curl to retain the remaining moisture.
+When the leaves stay dry for an extended period, they curl to retain the remaining moisture.

-As soon as you notice the signs like the leaves curling, turning dry, brown, crisp, and falling before time, you should immediately take action to treat your plant.
+You should immediately treat your plant when you notice signs like the leaves curling, turning dry, brown, crisp, and falling before time.

 Also read: Why Are My Alocasia Leaves Curling?
 (Causes+How To Fix)